luquiceno/luquiceno/README.md

 - 👋 Hi, I’m Lucia
 - 👀 I’m interested in working on web projects using HTML, CSS, Javascript and React.
-- 🌱 I’m currently learning about API's and UI Design.
+- 🌱 I’m currently learning about UI Design and Advanced React.
 - 💞️ I’m looking to collaborate on projects, where I can put into practice everything I've been learning.
 - 💪 I'll continue to work on projects and upload them here.
 Any advice or tips are welcome.
 - 📫 You can reach me at www.linkedin.com/in/lucia-mejiaq-frontend-developer